LewisCM14/allotment/docs/docs/client_side.md

 === "User Registration Interface"
     - Ability for users to register an account within the application using an email address and password.
         - Users must also provide a first name and country code.
-        - Emails must be unique and singing up with an existing one should trigger the password reset flow.
+        - Emails must be unique and singing up with an existing one triggers an error message for the user.

 === "User Login Interface"
     - Ability for users to sign into the application via email and password